Comparing FAFSA and the Pell Grant

 The Takeaway

-As previously mentioned, the FAFSA is an application that students must fill out if they are interested in applying for any federal student aid including scholarships, work-study, grants, and federal student loans.
-A Pell grant is a type of aid, awarded to students who demonstrate exceptional financial need.
+The FAFSA is an application that students must fill out if they are interested in applying for any federal student aid.
+This includes scholarships, work-study, grants, and federal student loans.
+A Pell Grant is a type of aid awarded to students who demonstrate exceptional financial need.

 FAQ